Adding SQLAlchemy

 Begin Once

 Another way to commit data is to use the context manager Engine.begin() instead of Engine.connect().
-It will declare the whole block to be one transcation block, and will enclose everything inside the transaction with one COMMIT at the end.
+It will declare the whole block to be one transaction block, and will enclose everything inside the transaction with one COMMIT at the end.
 This method is called begin once.

 with engine.begin() as conn: